-- All organisms need food and utilise it to get energy for growth and maintenance of their body. - Green plants synthesise food for themselves by the process of photosynthesis.
-They are autotrophs. - Plants like Cuscuta are parasites.
-They take food from the host plant. - Plants use simple chemical substances like carbon dioxide, water and minerals for the synthesis of food. - Chlorophyll, water, carbon dioxide and sunlight are the essential requirements for photosynthesis. - Complex chemical substances such as carbohydrates are the products of photosynthesis. - Solar energy is absorbed by the chlorophylls present in leaves/plants. - Oxygen is produced during photosynthesis. - Oxygen released in photosynthesis is utilised by living organisms for their survival. - Many fungi derive nutrition from dead and decaying matter.
-They are saprotrophs. - A few plants and all animals are dependent on others for their nutrition and are called heterotrophs.
+- All organisms take food and utilise it to get energy for the growth and maintenance of their bodies. - Green plants synthesise their food themselves by the process of photosynthesis.
+They are autotrophs. - Plants use simple chemical substances like carbon dioxide, water and minerals for the synthesis of food. - Chlorophyll and sunlight are the essential requirements for photosynthesis. - Complex chemical substances such as carbohydrates are the products of photosynthesis. - Solar energy is stored in the form of food in the leaves with the help of chlorophyll. - Oxygen is produced during photosynthesis. - Oxygen released in photosynthesis is utilised by living organisms for their survival. - Fungi derive nutrition from dead, decaying matter.
+They are saprotrophs.
+Plants like Cuscuta are parasites.
+They take food from the host plant. - A few plants and all animals are dependent on others for their nutrition and are called heterotrophs.